 What’s the difference between TipRanks Smart Score and Seeking Alpha Quant ratings?

-Both are proprietary stock rating systems, but they work differently.
-TipRanks’ Smart Score rates stocks 1-10 based on eight factors including analyst performance, insider trading, and hedge fund activity.
-Seeking Alpha’s Quant system grades stocks across five factors (Value, Growth, Profitability, Momentum, EPS Revisions) and assigns ratings from Strong Sell to Strong Buy.
-Both use backtested data to validate their methodologies.
-The key difference: TipRanks emphasizes who is making recommendations, while SA Quant focuses on the stock’s fundamental characteristics.
+Both are proprietary rating systems.
+They weight different things.
+TipRanks’ Smart Score rates stocks 1–10 on eight factors including analyst performance, insider trading, and hedge-fund activity.
+Seeking Alpha’s Quant system grades five factors (Value, Growth, Profitability, Momentum, EPS Revisions) and assigns Strong Sell through Strong Buy.
+Both lean on backtests.
+The practical difference: TipRanks emphasizes who is making the recommendation.
+SA Quant emphasizes the stock’s factor profile.